Guidelines for Writers & Photographers

 Readers look to Reef to Rainforest publications for in-depth, authoritative, cutting edge, trustworthy information and inspiration.
 They rely on us to publish the work of experts and people who know their subjects.
 Hands-on advice on selecting and keeping aquarium fishes, invertebrates and plants is enhanced with reports on aquaculture, environmental issues and pioneering work in aquarium technology and marine science.

-Both AMAZONAS and CORAL are published in German editions by Matthias Schmidt and Natur und Tier-Verlag, Münster, Germany, and are published in English under exclusive worldwide license to Reef to Rainforest Media, LLC.
+CORAL is published in German editions by Matthias Schmidt and Natur und Tier-Verlag, Münster, Germany, and is published in English under exclusive worldwide license to Reef to Rainforest Media, LLC.
 The content appearing in the English editions is a combination of material translated from the German and original works published by Reef to Rainforest in Vermont.

 The English-language editions are edited, designed, and printed in the United States.
 Reef to Rainforest Media, LLC, is an independent, award-winning publishing house founded in 2009 and based in the village of Shelburne, Vermont on the shores of Lake Champlain in a region known for 480-million-year-old outcroppings of the world’s oldest known marine reef, dating back to the Paleozoic Era.

-CORAL and AMAZONAS are distributed by subscription and single copy sales in the United States, Canada, the U.K., Australia, Scandinavia and throughout Europe.
+CORAL is distributed by subscription and single copy sales in the United States, Canada, the U.K., Australia, Scandinavia and throughout Europe.
 Digital editions of the magazines are read in more than 100 countries.

 Reef to Rainforest Media, LLC